stellaCmiller/bootstrap-portfolio-homework2/README.md

 ## To Do List

 * Recreate the slide animation on the portfolio page to work in reverse
-* Add social media buttons/links to the about me page
+* Add social media buttons/links to the about me page, possibly using FA
 * Even up the description boxes to be flush with the images